lars-petter-hauge/baremetal-workshop/deck/slides.md

 Humor is appreciated, both in the problems and the solutions.
 Feel free to imagine peripheral devices such as sensors and actuators connected to the virtual dev board.

 At 15:00 we regroup and present the products to each other.

----

-## Use LLM as a tutor

-[chat.equinor.com](https://chat.equinor.com) will be your tutor.

-- Can you instruct the LLM to create a personalized learning experience?
-- Can it generate full solutions for you?
-- In what way was the LLM helpful, and when did it only bring you confusion?